culveyhouse/topography-flood-sim/README.md

 This simulator built in Python applies water to a 3D topographical grid, then computes the total volume of flood water that pools on that grid.
 Typically the input is a "chessboard" of height values, or in other words an 8x8 2D array of integers up to a height of 10.
 However, the simulator has been successfully tested with 2D arrays as large as 200x200 with height values of up to 200.
 The project was built using Python 3.8.12, however it runs on Python versions as early as 3.6.9.

+The simulator was assigned to me as a project by the Cavnue development team, and the original request was quite simple: "Imagine a chess board where each square has a height, forming a topology.
+Water is poured over the entire board and collects in 'valleys'.
+What volume of water does a given board hold?"
+This simulation solves this challenge and works with 100% accuracy.

 To run and experiment with the simulation, please start with [How To Use This Project](#how-to-use-this-project), and feel free to enjoy learning more about the simulator in [More Information](#more-information).
 Then, install it per the steps in either the [express](#express-installation-of-python-environment) or [verbose](#verbose-installation-of-python-environment) instructions.

 ## Built With